google/clasp/docs/running-locally.md

 # Using clasp as a local dependency

-Typically `clasp` is installed as a global package for convinience when using the command line.
+Typically `clasp` is installed as a global package for convenience when using the command line.

-Still there may be occassions when you want a project to use a specific version of `clasp` (i.e. to prevent potential breaking changes in future version)
+Still there may be occasions when you want a project to use a specific version of `clasp` (i.e. to prevent potential breaking changes in future version)

 This can be achieved by simply adding clasp as a local dependency and a fixed version